 The Most Important Security Vulnerabilities in Web Applications: OWASP Top Ten

 The OWASP TOP 10 provides a simple overview of relevant security vulnerabilities.
-It is compiled every year by the Open Web Application Security Project.
+It is compiled approximately every three to four years by the Open Web Application Security Project.

-The OWASP TOP 10 provides companies with a simple overview of relevant security vulnerabilities of the year.
-It is compiled each year by the Open Web Application Security Project to provide companies with a basis for planning and implementing adequate security measures.
-The OWASP is a non-profit organisation with the goal of improving the security of web applications.
+The OWASP TOP 10 provides companies with a concise overview of the most relevant security vulnerabilities of the year.
+It is published regularly by the Open Web Application Security Project and serves as a foundation for planning and implementing effective security measures.
+OWASP is a non-profit organization dedicated to improving the security of web applications.

 The OWASP Top 10 at a Glance